 The Local Area Forum (LAF) of Wexham & Iver was consulted with regards to the proposal and they have registered strong concerns on the potential HGV movements resulting from the proposals.
-The Cabinet Member for Resources has received 37 email objections to the proposal from Iver residents expressing concerns on potential traffic movements.
+The Cabinet Member for Resources has received about 37 email objections to the proposal from Iver residents expressing concerns regarding potential traffic movements.
 A similar email objection from the Iver Parish Council was also received.
-The Wexham Parish Council also wrote to the Cabinet Member asking for clarification on the proposed scheme and raising concern on additional traffic movements the proposal may generate.

-The Cabinet Member for Resources has written back to both Parish Councils and the lver residents in response to their email objections to the proposed restoration project.
+The Cabinet Member for Resources has written back to the Parish Council and the Iver residents in response to their email objections to the proposed restoration project.
 The Leader of County Council together with the Cabinet Member for Resources has attended a Richings residents meeting to answer, in person, the residents' concerns.
-The Cabinet Member for Resources has also written back to the residents of the Orchards Residential Park in response to their request for more information and to allay any concerns.